hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Take a break or discuss Sentinel testing while **`terraform destroy`** is running.

 ???
 Instructor notes: take a break here.
 Deleting a single VM in Azure can sometimes take upwards of ten minutes.
 Or do a side panel discussion on how Sentinel works.
 Either way you need to buy some time.
+While your students are on break, go into your organization settings and flip the block_allow_all_http enforcement mode to hard-mandatory.

 ---
 name: create-your-application